Mohdaneshvar/Acme-Corporations-Draw/README.md

 <br/>

-this is a website landing page for an international company called “Acme Corporation” that allows people to enter a draw for a prize.
+This is a website landing page for an international company called “Acme Corporation” that allows people to enter a draw for a prize.

 ## Technologies